-Cross-division opportunities and risks are analyzed and managed at Group level for central functions such as legal, taxes, financing, human ressources and IT, rather than by the individual divisions, which is why said risks are only addressed from the Group perspective in the opportunity and risk report.
+Cross-division opportunities and risks are analyzed and managed at Group level for central functions such as legal matters, taxes, corporate finance and treasury, personnel and IT, rather than by the individual divisions, which is why said risks are only addressed from the Group perspective in the opportunity and risk report.
 Information about this can be found in the specified sections.